szig97/project-2/README.md

 # How to Populate the Database:
 1. Clone the 'trulia-real-estate' repository onto your computer.
-2. Open pgAdmin and create a new database called 'real_estate_db.'
+2. Open pgAdmin and create a new database called 'real_estate_db'.
 3. Open a query tool in 'real_estate_db' and navigate to the ETL folder in the 'trulia-real-estate' repository.
-4. Select the file 'queries.sql.'
+4. Select the file 'queries.sql'.
 5. Run the create table code to create the 'trulia_real_estate' table.
 6. Run the create table code to create the 'locations' table.
 7. Run `select * from trulia_real_estate` and `select * from locations` to ensure that the tables were created.
 8. Open a Jupyter Notebook in the 'trulia-real-estate' repository.
 9. In the ETL folder, create a text file called 'config.py'.
-In this file, write down your pgAdmin password.
+In this file, write down your pgAdmin username, password, localhost, and port.
 10. Open ‘real_estate_etl.ipynb.' and run all cells.

 # How to Set Up the Leaflet Map: